asmuth/clip/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/8h07x0erafnxsumi/branch/master?svg=true)](https://ci.appveyor.com/project/plotfx/plotfx/branch/master)
 ![BSD-License](https://img.shields.io/badge/license-BSD-blue.svg?style=flat-square)

-`plotfx` is a tool for creating data-driven graphics.
-The primary use case for it is creating custom charts ("graphs"), dashboards and other highly parametric illustrations.
+PlotFX is a tool for creating data-driven graphics; it allows you to create parametric illustrations such as charts and dashboards using a lighweight CSS-like syntax.

-Drawings are defined using a lightweight syntax that is very similar to CSS.
-One of the main goals for PlotFX is that using it should be quick, simple and fun.

 You can run PlotFX from the command line, where it generates SVG, PNG and PDF output files.
 Additionally, you can embed it into your own application using the C API.

+PlotFX is built in the hope that using it will be quick, simple and fun.

-**WARNING**: The master branch recently underwent a large refactoring and the stability is currently beta/experimental.
+**WARNING**: The master branch recently underwent a significant refactoring and the stability is currently beta/experimental.
 Maybe not even that.
-Polishing everything up will take a few more weeks...
+It will take a few more weeks to stabilize and document everything.

 [Examples](https://plotfx.org/examples) |
 [Documentation](https://plotfx.org/reference)